 when entering the US market despite a long history of foreign fashion brands failing to successfully penetrate the US market.
-At times, marketers choose to sell existing prod- ucts to a foreign market in the hope of introducing a new habit or need or converting an existing habit in the selected foreign country.
-For example, Unilever launched a sus- tainable living plan, which included their Lifebuoy soap brand, which aimed to reduce childhood mortality through education about the simple act of handwashing (Weed, 2012).
+At times, marketers choose to sell existing products to a foreign market in the hope of introducing a new habit or need or changing an existing habit in the selected foreign country.
+For example, Unilever launched a sustainable living plan that included their Lifebuoy soap brand, which aimed to reduce childhood mortality through education about the simple act of handwashing (Weed, 2012).

 Product Adaptation

-While many ﬁrms use standardized strategies or create new products, many adjust products in accordance with local market needs and customs.
+While many ﬁrms use standardized strategies or create new products, many adjust products according to local market needs and customs.
 The extent of adjustment varies from very minor to major changes.
-For example, a slight adjustment is made by Coca Cola for their products sold in the US and UK: Coca Cola is less sweet in the UK compared with the US because UK consumers generally drink it without ice.
+For example, a slight adjustment is made by Coca-Cola for their products sold in the US and UK: Coca-Cola is less sweet in the UK compared with the US because UK consumers generally drink it without ice.
 Hollywood movies provide another example of a product that is largely standardized but adapted slightly to each different market by including subtitles and audio dubbing in a speciﬁc language.
-Ingredients in food products may be adjusted in accordance with regulatory requirements: in the UK, Coca Cola uses sugar in its product and corn syrup in the US.
-In general, the EU has stricter regulations on food products than in US.
-Another exam- ple of product adjustment occurred after soft drink manufacturers realized that the standard two liter bottles supplied to the US did not match consumer requirements in Brazil where most refrigerators cannot accommodate bottles of this size.
+Ingredients in food products may be adjusted according to regulatory requirements: in the UK, Coca-Cola uses sugar in its product but corn syrup in the US.
+In general, the EU has stricter regulations on food products than the US.
+Another example of product adjustment occurred after soft drink manufacturers realized that the standard two-liter bottles supplied to the US did not match consumer requirements in Brazil where most refrigerators cannot accommodate bottles of this size.

-More major product or service changes may be required for products in industries such as the car industry and telecom industry as regulations related to emissions and safety vary from country to country.
-Telecom service providers and cell phone manufacturers need to adjust their services and products from one market to the next as infrastruc- tures (e.g., spectrum allotment) and industry standards (e.g., GSM vs. CDMA) vary among countries.
+More major changes may be required for products or services in industries such as the car industry and telecom industry as regulations related to emissions and safety vary from country to country.
+Telecom service providers and cell phone manufacturers need to adjust their services and products from one market to the next as infrastructures (e.g., spectrum allotment) and industry standards (e.g., GSM vs. CDMA) vary among countries.
 Packing and labeling are also affected by regulations.
 For example, in Asia, most imported food products require a stick-on label in local languages while the actual information required on food labels varies from country to country.

 Product adaptations can be critical to the success of a product in a new market.
-Aes- thetics is important to consider as cultural variances exist from country to country regarding what is pleasing to the eyes and what is not.
+Aesthetics are important to consider as cultural variances exist from country to country regarding what is pleasing to the eyes and what is not.
 Color is a major issue: white represents death in some countries but weddings in others while purple represents royalty in the West but mourning in Thailand.
 Product add-ons can also be the target of adaptations.
 A case in point is the South Korean automotive manufacturer Hyundai and its warranty policy.
-In late 1990s, realizing that American car buyers were skeptical of Korean cars because they were accustomed to Japanese cars, Hyundai offered consum- ers a 10-year, 100,000-mile warranty program.
-This warranty program was the most aggressive of its kind and offered the most comprehensive coverage in the auto indus- try.
-As a result, sales jumped and Hyundai established itself as one of the major play- ers in the automotive industry in the US.
+In the late 1990s, realizing that American car buyers were skeptical of Korean cars because they were accustomed to Japanese cars, Hyundai offered consumers a 10-year, 100,000-mile warranty program.
+This warranty program was the most aggressive of its kind and offered the most comprehensive coverage in the auto industry.
+As a result, sales jumped, and Hyundai established itself as one of the major players in the automotive industry in the US.

 Examples

-The following are some examples of how multinational companies (MNCs) have adap- ted their product strategy to account for local consumer behavior.
+The following are some examples of how multinational companies (MNCs) have adapted their product strategy to account for local consumer behavior.